Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Introduction

-where $\{U^{i}\}_{i=1,\dots, k}$ is the time-dependent deterministic modes, orthonormal according to a fixed scalar product, and $\{Y^{i}\}_{i=1,\dots, k}$ is the stochastic one.
-One can derive a system of coupled equations for the deterministic modes and the stochastic modes from \eqref{eq: DO}.
-This decomposition in two coupled equations is beneficial, as we can discretize both of them to obtain the DLRA via their product at every time step.
-Under the assumptions that will be considered in this article, well-posedness of the DO equations for SDEs is provided in \cite{kazashi2025dynamical}.
+where $\{U^{i}\}_{i=1,\dots, k}$ are the time-dependent deterministic modes, orthonormal according to a fixed scalar product, and $\{Y^{i}\}_{i=1,\dots, k}$ are the stochastic modes.
+In \cite{kazashi2025dynamical}, evolution equations have been derived for the deterministic and stochastic modes and well posedness of the resulting coupled system has been shown under suitable assumptions, which we assume to hold in this work as well.
+From the evolution of the modes one can reconstruct the DLRA via \eqref{eq: DO}.

-The presented work on discretization for DLRA of SDEs consists in two parts.
-In this paper, we consider studying the approximation in time of the aforementioned setting, where all the involved stochastic quantities will be taken with respect to the measure induced by the continuous DLRA, and, hence, not approximated.
-We point out that employing a stochastic discretization that allows us to exactly compute the expectation of quantities of interest applies to this case, too.
-We refer to the second part of this work, i.e.\ \cite{kazashi2025dynamicalpartII}, for analyzing the error introduced by an approximation of the stochastic space.

-Here we will propose three algorithms for the time discretization of DLRA for SDEs.
-It will be shown that their numerical solutions converge over time to the continuous DLRA; hence these frameworks can be used to approximate the aforementioned phenomena.
-Moreover, under some conditions, their discretizations of \eqref{eq: DO} are proven to be always composed of $k$ non-trivial components over time.
-This is certainly not a standard behavior in the DLRA framework for deterministic and rPDEs, where the numerical solution can blow up in finite time.

-Specifically, the system of equations derived from \eqref{eq: DO} expressing the deterministic and stochastic modes is characterized by the presence of the inverse of the Gramian of $Y(t)$, i.e.\ the matrix $C_{Y(t)}=\mathbb{E}[Y(t)Y(t)^{\top}]$.
-This inverse is well-defined if $Y(t)$ consists of $k$ non-trivial components, namely if $Y(t)$ has rank $k$. \textit{If it is the case, all the singular values of $C_{Y(t)}$ are strictly positive and we will say that also $C_{Y(t)}$ is of rank $k$}.
-If one of these singular values was zero at a certain instant of time $t$, then the approximation \eqref{eq: DO} would not be well-defined in $t$ as some of the components in \eqref{eq: DO} would be redundant.
-As one will see in this article, this problem is reflected in the discretization framework, too, where we need to assure that $C_{Y_{n}}$, i.e. the discretization of $C_{Y(t)}$ at the mesh point $t_n$, is always of rank $k$ for all $n$.
+The focus of this paper is the time discretization of DLRA for SDEs.
+We consider three time-discretization algorithms and establish error bounds with respect to the true solution of the SDE involving a time discretization error and a low-rank approximation error.
+A critical issue in the analysis is the potential rank deficiency of the exact/numerical DLRA solution (i.e.\ some of the stochastic modes become linearly dependent).
+We discuss this issue and provide suitable conditions on the SDE and the time step for the discrete Gramian $C_{Y_n}$ to be invertible at any time step $t_n$, provided the true Gramian $C_{Y(t)}$ remains of rank $k$ for all $t$.
+This contrasts with deterministic equations and rPDEs, where both the continuous and the discretized DLRA may lose full rankness at final time.